Recently updated on December 19th, 2022 at 03:33 pm

-Businesses worldwide are using various tools and softwares to ease tedious processes and enhance the security on their premises.
-Creating a workplace, where both employees and guests feel welcome and safe, is closely related to increasing work productivity and even enhancing the brand image of an organization.
+Businesses worldwide are using various tools and software to ease tedious processes and enhance security on their premises.
+Creating a workplace, where both employees and guests feel welcome and safe, is closely related to increasing work productivity and even enhancing the brand image of an organisation.

-Two such essential tools nowadays are the Visitor Management and Access Control Systems.
+Two such essential tools nowadays are Visitor management systems and Access Control Systems.
 Both systems streamline security procedures and reduce delays.
-At first, they might seem to offer similar functionalities.
+At first, they offer similar functionalities.
 While they do complement each other when integrated, they fulfil different purposes.
 For any business or admin executive, it is essential to know the difference.

 A Visitor Management System serves the purpose of gathering critical background information of every guest that comes into the office premises.
-The system stores photos, mobile numbers and other important credentials, which come handy for frequent visitors, so that they don’t need to check-in every time they visit.
+The system stores photos, mobile numbers and other important credentials, which come in handy for frequent visitors, so that they don’t need to check ink-in every time they visit making visitor access management more efficient.
 This feature is true for other people too, such as family members of employees, courier delivery professionals, contract employees, medical professionals or not-in-circle employees.
-Also, it is not only the guests who can be checked-in through a VMS, but even employees can also be included in the system easily.
+Also, it is not only the guests who can be checked- in through a VMS but even employees can also be included in the system easily.

 An access control system on another hand is specifically designed only for trusted employees.
 While VMS is more of a front desk solution, the access control system takes over from there on.
 In that sense, an access control system is restrictive in nature.
 A business establishment attracts various types of people and not just employees.
 It is important that both systems be integrated for the highest levels of security.

 It is the restrictive nature of an access control system due to which well-designed VMS software scores over it any day.
-For instance, the Veris visitor management software captures the photos of every person checking-in at the premises and can even issue badges with QR codes and their photos attached.
-It can generate real-time reports for security officials, regarding visitor activities and movements, and can also generate alarms if a person overstays their limits.
+For instance, the Veris visitor access control and visitor management software captures the photos of every per checking ing-in at the premises and can even issue badges with QR codes and their images attached.
+It can generate real-time reports for security officials, regarding visitor activities and movements, and can also generate alarms if a person overstays their limits, this means visitor access management is simplified.
 In case of an emergency, the system can send alerts to every guest’s mobile phone to evacuate the premises.

 Since the Veris visitor management system can be integrated with third-party apps, female employees are at an advantage.
 Security officials can track their cab movements from home to the workplace and vice-versa, in case they have to work odd hours.
 An access control system lacks this multi-device aspect.
 Apart from that, access badges can easily be stolen and used to get into office premises.
 Unless biometric scans are enabled, this presents a grave security threat.